bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 ## App-of-apps

-Finally, one of the gems of ArgoCD is the application-pattern which is referred to as the App-of-apps (https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern):
+Finally, one of the gems of ArgoCD is the pattern which is referred to as the App-of-apps (https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern):

-An `Application` may point to a git-repo containing code that renders additional `Application` CRs (i.e. points to other git-repos), continuing in as long a chain as you need.
+An `Application` may point to a git-repo that renders additional `Application` CRs (again pointing to other git-repos), continuing in as long a chain as necessary.

-So you can effectively bootstrap your entire stack by seeding argo with a single root `Application` that transitively renders all your `Applications` and underlying resources.
+So you can effectively bootstrap your entire stack by seeding ArgoCD with a single root `Application` that transitively renders all your `Applications` and underlying resources.
 No clicking required.
-You can of course also propagate relevant parameters to all applications.
+You can of course also propagate relevant parameters such as `<env>` to all applications.

 ## Jsonnet

-When it comes to selecting a tool/language for describing the Kubernetes-manifests there will be lots of opinions.
+When it comes to selecting a [tool/language](https://argoproj.github.io/argo-cd/user-guide/application_sources/) for describing the Kubernetes-manifests there will be lots of opinions.
 This is currently mine:

 I am a developer and I like to write code.
 I like to find the right abstractions and create generic, reusable pieces.
 I have always struggled with templating languages like Jinja2 or Go-templates because they are so limited and always "get in my way".
 After reading [Using Jsonnet does not have to be complex](https://medium.com/@prune998/using-jsonnet-does-not-have-to-be-complex-54b1ad9b21db) and [Why the f\*\*k are we templating yaml?](https://leebriggs.co.uk/blog/2019/02/07/why-are-we-templating-yaml.html) I tried out jsonnet.
 I had heard it was a bit complex, but my initial skepticism was blown away after trying it.
 It felt much more familiar than the awkward templating languages and factoring the code into reusable components was a breeze (see for example [bitnami/kube-libsonnet](https://github.com/bitnami-labs/kube-libsonnet)).

-In jsonnet, it is quite easy to build a library like `app.libsonnet` below, allowing you to generate the full stack of Kubernetes objects (deployment, service, netpol, ingress, service monitor, etc) just by declaring the stack's config.
+In jsonnet, it is quite easy to build a library allowing you to generate the full stack of Kubernetes objects (deployment, service, netpol, ingress, service monitor, etc) just by declaring the stack's config.
 Similar to what you would do in a helm values-file, but achieved with code rather than templating.

-An example of what such code could look like:
+Below is an example of what that _might_ look like.

 ```json
 local lib = import 'lib/v2/lib.libsonnet';